 These tips are here to help you out and point you in the right direction.
 If you have any tips that you think should be added to the list, please share your ideas with me in the comment section below.

-If you are looking for a Marketing Analytics textbook that incorporates many of these tips and focuses on application-based learning, check out our Marketing Analytics textbook by clicking below and filling out the form on the next page to get free instructor access to the book.
+If you are looking for Marketing Analytics courseware that incorporates many of these tips and focuses on application-based learning, check out our Marketing Analytics courseware by clicking below and filling out the form on the next page to get free instructor access to the book.